Scottish religion in the seventeenth century: 1660 to 1685; Restoration and the Killing Time

-After the Restoration of the Monarchy in 1660, Scotland regained control of the kirk, but the Rescissory Act 1661 restored the legal position of 1633.
-This removed the Covenanter reforms of 1638-1639 although another Act renewed the ability of kirk sessions, presbyteries and synods to impose civil penalties, suggesting some compromise was possible.
+After the Restoration of the Monarchy in 1660, Scotland regained control of the kirk, but the Rescissory Act 1661 (c.
+126) restored the legal position of 1633.
+This removed the Covenanter reforms of 1638-1639 although another act of Parliament renewed the ability of kirk sessions, presbyteries and synods to impose civil penalties, suggesting some compromise was possible.
 The restoration of Episcopacy was proclaimed by the Privy Council of Scotland on 6 September 1661.

 James Sharp, who was in London representing the Resolutioners, accepted a position as Archbishop of St Andrews.
 He was consecrated along with Robert Leighton as Bishop of Dunblane and soon an entire bench of bishops had been appointed.
 In 1662, the kirk was restored as the national church, independent sects banned and all office-holders were required to renounce the Covenant; about a third, or around 270 in total, lost their positions.
 Most occurred in the south-west of Scotland, an area particularly strong in its Covenanting sympathies; some took to preaching in the open fields, or conventicles, which often attracted thousands of worshippers.

-The government responded by alternating persecution and toleration; in 1663, a Parliamentary Act declared dissenting ministers 'seditious persons' and imposed heavy fines on those who failed to attend the parish churches of the "King's curates".
-In 1666 a group of men from Galloway captured the government's local military commander and marched on Edinburgh and were defeated at the Battle of Rullion Green.
+The government responded by alternating persecution and toleration; in 1663, the Ecclesiastical Authority Act 1663 (c.
+9) declared dissenting ministers 'seditious persons' and imposed heavy fines on those who failed to attend the parish churches of the "King's curates".
+In 1666 a group of men from Galloway captured the government's local military commander and marched on Edinburgh but were defeated at the Battle of Rullion Green.
 Around 50 prisoners were taken, while a number of others were arrested; 33 were executed and the rest transported to Barbados.

 The Rising led to the replacement of the Duke of Rothes as King's Commissioner by John Maitland, 1st Duke of Lauderdale who followed a more conciliatory policy.
 Letters of Indulgence were issued in 1669, 1672 and 1679, allowing evicted ministers to return to their parishes, if they agreed to avoid politics.
 A number returned but over 150 refused the offer, while many Episcopalians were alienated by the compromise.